sjonnakuti/aws-python/snapshotalyzer-3000/README.md

 `pipenv run "python shotty/shotty.py <command> <--project=PROJECT>`

+*command* is instances, volumes, snapshots
-*command* is the list, start, or stop
+*sub commands* is the list, start, or stop
 *project* is optional